fgonzaleziv/eleventy-duo-portfolio/src/about.md

 This drive toward direct-impact work grew through my ventures as a freelance web developer.
 Some of my favorite projects have been building and customizing websites for small business owners.
 Take a look here

-In my spare time you can probably find me outdoors- mountain biking, hiking, picnicking, or rock climbing.
+In my spare time you can probably find me outdoors- mountain biking, hiking, or rock climbing.